NarayanaT1/cloudbyte-runbook-demo/README.md

-CloudByte Runbook Demo
+# Disclaimer

-Personal educational demo by Srimannarayana Reddi Tadi (CloudByteHub.ai).
+This repository is **personal, educational, and open-source work** created by Srimannarayana Reddi Tadi (CloudByteHub.ai).

-Purpose
-This repository demonstrates a synthetic, toy example of how Generative AI could assist in generating runbooks for cloud incident response.
-It is intended only for educational and OpenSource authorship proof purposes.

-✅ Synthetic inputs only
+- No client or employer material is included.
-✅ No production infrastructure
+- No production infrastructure or confidential information is included.
-✅ No employer/client content
-✅ Non-commercial license
-Demo
-See demo/runbook_generator_demo.py for a tiny example that turns a synthetic alert JSON into a suggested runbook.

-python demo/runbook_generator_demo.py
+- All code, inputs, and outputs are synthetic and simplified for demonstration.

+This repository exists **solely for open-source and contribution evidence**.